-Belgium, one of Europe’s most overlooked countries, is a remarkable destination full of quaint villages, historic cities, striking architecture, scrumptious chocolate, and tasty beers.
+Visiting Belgium, one of Europe’s most overlooked countries, is a remarkable experience full of quaint villages, historic cities, striking architecture, scrumptious chocolate, and tasty beers.
 All just waiting to be explored … and sampled!

 Check out our top must-try experiences when visiting Belgium: